-Northeast Georgia Medical Center is committed to the mental and physical health and wellness of all our residents, fellows, physicians and staff.
+Northeast Georgia Medical Center is committed to the mental and physical health and wellness of all our residents, fellows, faculty physicians and staff.

 The Importance of GME Wellness

-Residency and fellowship can be an inherently stressful time in the career of a physician, and the well-being of our resident physicians and fellows is something we take very seriously at Northeast Georgia Medical Center.
+Residency and fellowship can be an inherently stressful time in the career of a physician, and the well-being of our trainees is something we take very seriously at Northeast Georgia Medical Center.
 Declines in physician well-being are linked to lower quality patient care and patient satisfaction, increased errors, and decreased health system performance.
 Our goal is to ensure that our residents and fellows are equipped with the tools and resources that enable them to be their best so they can provide the highest quality care for our patients.

 “In the current healthcare environment, residents and faculty members are at increased risk for burnout and depression.
 Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician.
 Self-care is an important component of professionalism; it is also a skill that must be learned and nurtured in the context of other aspects of residency training.
 Programs….have the same responsibility to address well-being as they do to evaluate other aspects of resident competence.”- ACGME Common Program Requirements, Section VI